Estimating the convex relaxation of the ideal magnetohydrodynamics equations: Introduction

-Note that implicitly $K_{r,s}$ also depends on $p=p(x,t)$, however $p$ is never changed during the convex relaxation, and the aim of this paper is not to carry out a convex integration scheme, but to investigate the convex relaxation, so for simplicity we omit such a dependence from the notations.
+Note that implicitly $K_{r,s}$ also depends on $p=p(x,t)$, however $p$ is considered to be a fixed given function during the convex relaxation (as mentioned above), and the aim of this paper is not to carry out a convex integration scheme, but to investigate the convex relaxation, so for simplicity we omit such a dependence from the notations.
 An adapted framework of convex integration which also treats the $(x,t)$ dependence of the set of nonlinear constraints can be found for instance in \cite{Crippa}.